bugzmanov/cleancode-critique/src/chapter_3.md

 When everything presented at the same level  it indeed looks very noisy and hard to follow. (the book touches this in ["One Level of Abstraction per Function"](./chapter_32.html))

-The trick that Martin tries to pull off here is to show that small chunk of code is easier to understand than a larger chunk.
+Martin's trick here is simple: show that smaller code is easier to understand than larger code.
-And it works because he is not showing implementation of `includeSetupPages` and `includeTeardownPages`.
+This works because he doesn't show the implementation of `includeSetupPages` and `includeTeardownPages`

 But... extracting non-reusable methods doesn’t actually reduce complexity or code size, at best it just improves navigation.